 Wedges are the subclass of irons with higher lofts than most numbered irons.
-They are used for a variety of specialized “utility” shots.
 Mostly, these shots require short distance, a high launch angle, and/or high backspin to reduce roll distance.
 In 1931, Gene Sarazen invented the first sand wedge.

-The wedge features a wide sole that is angled complementarily to the striking face.
-This helps to prevent the club head from digging into soft turf or sand.
-Also, the wide sole was added to other high lofted irons to add mass to the club head.
-Consequently, this added mass made the higher lofted clubs easier to hit.
+In addition, the wedge features a wide sole that helps to prevent the club head from digging into soft turf or sand.
+Likewise, other high lofted irons include this same wide sole to make them easier to hit.

 At WGS their first concern is your 100% satisfaction.
 As a matter of fact, that is why they offer the best online return policy around!
-Therefore, return your purchase to WGS within 90 days if you are not completely satisfied with it.
+Therefore, if your not completely satisfied with your purchase, return it to WGS within 90 days.
 Consequently, you will receive a full in store credit towards the purchase of alternate equipment.
 Furthermore, you can find outstanding golf club deals at WGS and can now buy your equipment with confidence!
 Trade-in your old clubs and get a new set today!

 WGS’ primary goal is to have its customers completely satisfied with their golf equipment purchases.
 Furthermore, WGS prides itself on offering the absolute lowest prices available on the Internet!
 It offers free ground shipping on all orders over $99.
 Some exclusions may apply.
 Therefore, click here and get the golf club deals you want. http://www.anrdoezrs.net/links/8268793/type/dlg/https://www.worldwidegolfshops.com/